Getting around the Bay Area can be no sweat (literally) when you combine biking and transit for longer trips.

 - Sign up for a BikeLink card to get access to all the secure bike lockers and bike rooms all around the East Bay for just 3-5¢ per hour!
 BikeLink offers secure bike rooms at the Ashby and Embarcadero BART stations, valet Bike Stations at Downtown Berkeley, 19th Street, and Fruitvale BART, and standalone lockers which can be found at almost every East Bay BART station.
 More lockers and rooms will be coming soon to East Bay Amtrak stations, and to BART stations at MacArthur, Concord, El Cerrito, Pleasant Hill, West Oakland, and Civic Center in SF.

 - If you lock up outside make sure you do so securely.
 Use a quality U-lock and cable, and follow these instructions.

 New Bike Commuters:

 If you have never commuted by bike before you can also lessen the learning curve by:

-- Reviewing the information on our New Cyclists page.
+- Reviewing the info on our New Cyclists page.

-- Picking up a Bike East Bay map at your local bike shop, or one of the many free bike maps produced by cities around the East Bay.
+- Picking up one of the many free bike maps produced by cities around the East Bay.

-- Attending a free Bike East Bay Urban Cycling 101 class to get tips from certified instructors and free gear.
+- Attending a free Bike East Bay class to get tips from certified instructors and free gear.

 - Joining Bike East Bay to help create better biking conditions in the East Bay, and to get all the latest news on what’s happening in your city.